 2. Is clean energy technology reliable enough for a zero carbon project?

 Equipment vendors see the writing on the walls, too.
 They’ve begun investing in R&D programs for clean energy technology to serve the life sciences market.
-The conventional belief that pharma manufacturing is too energy-intensive to rely on fully electrified/decarbonized equipment and systems is no longer true, thanks to these advances.
+The conventional belief that pharma manufacturing is too energy-intensive to rely on fully electrified/decarbonized equipment and systems is no longer true, thanks to these advances, and evident in CRB’s design of a fully-electric biotech manufacturing facility.

 But that doesn’t mean that all manufacturers are willing to bet the farm quite yet.
 It isn’t that the equipment is new and unknown—in fact, some of the core technology that stands to have the greatest impact on energy use has been around for decades.
 It’s the application that’s revolutionary, and this isn’t just true in the life sciences.